apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 # Status Reporting and Querying

-Since MiNiFi does not have a UI there needed to be ways to get the information normally seen in the NiFi UI, information such as the stats or bulletins of a processor.
-This FlowStatus can be queried using using the MiNiFi.sh script or by configuring one of the Periodic Status Reporters.
+You can use FlowStatus to view status, processor bulletin, and health information similar to that displayed in the NiFi UI.
+Query FlowStatus either using the MiNiFi.sh script or by configuring one of the Periodic Status Reporters.
 The API for the query is the same for the reporters and the flowStatus script option.
-The API is outlined in the "FlowStatus Query Options" section.
+The API is outlined in the "FlowStatus Query Options" section below.

 ## FlowStatus Script Query

-From the minifi.sh script there is the ability to manually query to get the current status of the flow.
-Currently the script only accepts one high level option at a time.
-Also any names of connections, remote process groups or processors that contain " " (a space), ":", ";" or "," will cause parsing errors when querying.
-Below is an example query.
+From the minifi.sh script, you can manually query to get the current status of your  dataflow.
+The following is an example of a minifi.sh query you might run to view health, stats, and bulletins for the TailFile processor.
+This query returns information to your command-line.

 ```
 minifi.sh flowStatus processor:TailFile:health,stats,bulletins
 ```
+Currently the script only accepts one high level option at a time.
+Also any names of connections, remote process groups, or processors that contain " " (a space), ":", ";" or "," cause parsing errors when querying.

 ## Periodic Status Reporters

-In addition to manually querying via the MiNiFi.sh script, Periodic Status Reporters can be set up to periodically report the status of the flow.
-Every period the configured query will be executed and the result reported via the configured implementation.
-The Reporters are configured in the bootstrap.conf using the "nifi.minifi.status.reporter.components" key followed by the full path name of the desired Reporter implementation to run (a comma separated list can be used to define more than one).
+You can set up Periodic Status Reporters to periodically report the status of your dataflow.
+The query executes at configurable intervals and the results are reported using the configured implementation.
+Configure the Reporters in the bootstrap.conf file, using the "nifi.minifi.status.reporter.components" key followed by the full path name of the desired Reporter implementation to run.
+Use a comma separated list  to define more than one Reporter implementation.
 For example:

 ```
 nifi.minifi.status.reporter.components=org.apache.nifi.minifi.bootstrap.status.reporters.StatusLogger